 CZM Announces Coastal Pollutant Remediation Grants to Communities

-On December 9, Massachusetts Energy and Environmental Affairs (EEA) Secretary Rick Sullivan announced $399,120 in funding through CZM’s Coastal Pollution Remediation (CPR) Grant Program for projects to protect coastal waters in Massachusetts.
+On December 9, the Massachusetts Executive Office of Energy and Environmental Affairs (EEA) announced $399,120 in funding through CZM’s Coastal Pollution Remediation (CPR) Grant Program for projects to protect coastal waters in Massachusetts.
 The CPR grant recipients are the communities of Barnstable, Bourne, Falmouth, Hingham, Kingston, and Plymouth.
 Projects include local efforts to design and implement controls for runoff pollution from roadways and parking areas and to install pumpout facilities for boat sewage from commercial vessels.
 The grants are being matched by $154,583 from municipal sources, further extending the power of the grant program.
 The projects funded through this year’s CPR awards are:

 - Barnstable - $113,700 to construct a boat sewage pumpout facility in Hyannis Harbor for commercial vessels and support compliance with the South Cape and Islands No Discharge Area (NDA).